top of page

 What is the Scope of an ISMS?

-When defining your ISMS scope, you should consider various aspects such as;
+When defining your ISMS scope, you should consider various aspects, such as:

 • Legal and regulatory requirements – Compliance obligations such as GDPR, PCI DSS, or industry-specific security laws.